rsip22/foss_events/notes.md

 #### **Creating an action**
 - New class with the name of the action
 Note: the action name is the class name

+> The request object is central and conects all the classes
 > A page is requested by an Action request.
 Then goes through Page and then Theme adds additional content before finaly an HTML page is sent to your browser.

+From the macro, call the action.
+Write a fuction that can be access both by the macro and the action. => But... how?
+What about the formatter?

+**Help on AllContext in module MoinMoin.web.contexts object:**

+class AllContext(HTTPContext, AuxilaryMixin)
+|  Methods inherited from HTTPContext:
+|  redirect(self, file=None)
+|      Redirect output to file, or restore saved output
+|
+|  redirectedOutput(self, function, *args, **kw)
+|      Redirect output during function, return redirected output
+|
+|  send_file(self, fileobj, bufsize=8192, do_flush=None)
+|      Send a file to the output stream.

 ### TODO:
 * <del>Figure out how to link calaction=ical on the bottom menu bar. [http://localhost/MyStartingPage?calaction=ical](http://localhost/MyStartingPage?calaction=ical) works.</del> IT WORKS!